 The oil and gas industry is a direct source of certain greenhouse gas (GHG) emissions, namely carbon dioxide and methane, and future restrictions on such emissions could impact future operations on the Underlying Properties.
-On December 15, 2009, the EPA published its findings that emissions of carbon dioxide, methane and other GHGs present an endangerment to public health and the environment because emissions of such gases are, according to the EPA, contributing to the warming of the Earth s atmosphere and other climate changes.
+In December 2009, the EPA published its findings that emissions of carbon dioxide, methane and other GHGs present an endangerment to public health and the environment because emissions of such gases are contributing to the warming of the Earth's atmosphere and other climate changes.
 Based on these findings, the agency has begun adopting and implementing regulations that would restrict emissions of GHGs under existing provisions of the federal Clean Air Act.
-The EPA has adopted rules that require a reduction in emissions of GHGs from motor vehicles as well as rules that regulate emissions of GHGs from certain large stationary sources under the Prevention of Significant Deterioration ( PSD ) and Title V permitting programs.
-On June 26, 2012, the U.S. Circuit Court for the District of Columbia upheld the EPA s GHG regulations, and the Supreme Court heard oral argument in February 2014 on aspects of the EPA s GHG regulations.
+The EPA has adopted rules that regulate emissions of GHGs from certain large stationary sources under the Prevention of Significant Deterioration (PSD) and Title V permitting programs.

+On June 23, 2014, the U.S. Supreme Court held that greenhouse gas emissions alone cannot trigger an obligation to obtain an air permit.
+However, the Supreme Court upheld EPA s authority to regulate GHG emissions from stationary sources, concluding sources that trigger air permitting requirements based on their traditional criteria pollutant emissions must include a limit for greenhouse gases in their permit.
 These EPA rules could affect the operations on the Underlying Properties or the ability of the operators of the Underlying Properties to obtain air permits for new or modified facilities.
-In addition, on November 30, 2010, the EPA published final regulations expanding the existing greenhouse gas monitoring and reporting rule to include onshore and offshore oil and natural gas production and onshore oil and natural gas processing, transmission, storage and distribution facilities.
+In addition, in November 2010, the EPA published final regulations expanding the existing greenhouse gas monitoring and reporting rule to include onshore and offshore oil and natural gas production and onshore oil and natural gas processing, transmission, storage and distribution facilities.
 These requirements became applicable in 2012 for emissions occurring in 2011.
+In early 2014, President Obama announced the Climate Action Plan, a broad-based plan designed to cut carbon pollution.
+A major focus of that plan is methane emission reductions.
+On January 14, 2015, the White House announced a goal to reduce methane emissions from the oil and gas sector by 40-45% from 2012 emission levels by 2025.
+On August 18, 2015, the EPA released a proposed rule to directly regulate methane emissions from new sources in the oil and gas industry and target ozone-forming pollutants from existing sources in areas that do not meet federal ozone health standards.
 The Underlying Properties may be subject to these requirements or become subject to them in the future.